mehmetcanari/dotnet-ecommerce/README.md

 | **PostgreSQL** | For persistent data storage |

 ## 📐 Architecture
-This project is developed using N-Tier Architecture and Clean Architecture.
-Business logic, data access, and presentation layers are separated.
+This project is developed using Clean Architecture.
+Business logic, data access, presentation and domain layers are separated.
 It is designed in accordance with SOLID, KISS, and DRY principles, making the code reusable and easy to maintain.
 ```
 📁 Solution
   ├── 📁 API/                # Presentation Layer (Web API)